 Curation is the next big thing on the Internet with Pinterest being the latest media darling.
 Unfortunately for the talking heads in mainstream media, curation has been a feature of the world wide web since the beginning.
 A home page, something I’ve maintained online since 1995, is by very definition a curated collection of personal interests.
-What is news however, is how far technology has advanced, removing barriers that prevented people from easily achieving the collection of personal interests that they always wanted to build but didn’t have the time, energy, or desire to learn how to build themselves.
+What is news however, is how far technology has advanced, removing barriers that prevented people from easily achieving the collection of personal interests that they always wanted to build but didn’t have the time, energy, or desire to learn how to build.

 Aggregation is also almost as old as the world wide web itself.
-Aggregation is what the original portals like Yahoo and Excite tried to do, but it didn’t really take off until the widespread adoption of standards like RSS, XML, and Atom.
+Aggregation is what the original portals like Yahoo and Excite tried to do, but it didn’t really take off until the widespread adoption of standards such as RSS, XML, and Atom.
 Aggregation is supposed to be algorithmic, putting the newest, freshest content first.
 Curation is often thought to be the opposite of aggregation, curation is personal, subjective, even random, while aggregation is deterministic, ordered, structured.
-They aren’t opposites and they aren’t mutually exclusive something that has been driven home while building my latest hobby or side project.
+They aren’t opposites and they aren’t mutually exclusive something that has been driven home while building my latest hobby side project.

 News aggregators aren’t complete meritocracies, many incorporate a voting mechanism, a human element to go along with their determinism.
 Slashdot and Reddit are two famous examples of news aggregators with a strong community that determines which content rises to the top, rather than relying purely on timestamps, algorithms, and/or editors (curators).